Durian buying guide

 Sourcing for good durians is no easy affair.
 There are multiple factors to consider – weight, scent, colour, and even down to the origin of the durian.
 Since premium durians don’t come cheap, it’s important that you’re getting your money’s worth and have an up-to-date durian guide.

-To give you a leg up in your hunt for quality durians, we’ve sussed out 7 popular types of durians we Singaporeans swear by.
-Read on for a durian buying guide on the average prices for each durian type, flavour, taste, and how to avoid getting scammed online.
+To kickstart your hunt for quality durians, we’ve sussed out 7 popular types of durians we Singaporeans swear by.
+Read on for a durian buying guide on the average prices for each durian type, flavour, taste, as well as how to avoid getting scammed online.

 Pricing guidelines for durians

 Here’s a handy price list on the cost of durian in Singapore.
-Given that these are the average prices per KG, you should only use it as a rough gauge.
+Given that these are the average prices per KG, you should only use it as a rough estimate.

 |Types of durians||Price per KG on average|